Deep learning in photoacoustic imaging: Deep learning to remove motion artifacts in PAM

 The two primary motion artifact types addressed by deep learning in PAM are displacements in the vertical and tilted directions.
 Chen et al. used a simple three layer convolutional neural network, with each layer represented by a weight matrix and a bias vector, in order to remove the PAM motion artifacts.
 Two of the convolutional layers contain RELU activation functions, while the last has no activation function.
 Using this architecture, kernel sizes of 3 × 3, 4 × 4, and 5 × 5 were tested, with the largest kernel size of 5 × 5 yielding the best results.
 After training, the performance of the motion correction model was tested and performed well on both simulation and in vivo data.

+Deep learning-assisted frequency-domain PAM

+Frequency-domain PAM constitutes a powerful cost-efficient imaging method integrating intensity-modulated laser beams emitted by continuous wave sources for the excitation of single-frequency PA signals.
+Nevertheless, this imaging approach generally provides smaller signal-to-noise ratios (SNR) which can be up to two orders of magnitude lower than the conventional time-domain systems.
+To overcome the inherent SNR limitation of frequency-domain PAM, a U-Net neural network has been utilized to augment the generated images without the need for excessive averaging or the application of high optical power on the sample.
+In this context, the accessibility of PAM is improved as the system's cost is dramatically reduced while retaining sufficiently high image quality standards for demanding biological observations.